 Agency is a sociological construct that refers to the capacity to freely make decisions and then independently enact those decisions.
 Agency can be limited by our own individual beliefs, and it can also be limited by social structures that impose rules and constraints.
 Structural constraints imposed on people living with mental illness can come from … Continue reading Finding Agency in Mental Illness

 As U.S. states like Alabama, Kentucky, and Georgia are passing laws restricting abortion and gearing up to challenge the Roe v.
 Wade decision in the U.S. Supreme Court, I look on from north of the border with dismay and disgust.
-I have never had an abortion, but as a woman my reproductive health should be … Continue reading My body is my own
+I would not want to live in a country where my body was not necessarily … Continue reading My body is my own

 I saw a post about this issue on Twitter recently, and it stirred up a pretty strong reaction for me.
 A man was writing about how he'd been advocating for his child to be able to have their cell phone on the psych ward, but this was flatly denied due to ward policy.
 As a … Continue reading Cell phones on psych wards – yea or nay?